andrea-and-elliot/andrea-and-elliot.github.io/getting-there.md

 ## Overview
 The wedding will be held in Toronto, Ontario, Canada.
 It will follow in two parts:
 * 2PM: Church ceremony at First Lutheran Evangelical Church
-* 5:30PM: Reception dinner & dance at Rainhard Brewery
+* 5:00PM: Tea ceremony, reception dinner & dance at Rainhard Brewery

 The ceremony and reception are located about 30 minutes apart by car or 1 hour by transit.